liamirwin/SL25_lidRtutorial/README.md

 The current release version of `lidR` can be found on [CRAN](https://cran.r-project.org/web/packages/lidR/) and source code is hosted on [GitHub](https://github.com/r-lidar/lidR).

 > \[!NOTE\] Since 2024, the `lidR` package is no longer supported by Laval University, but the software will remain free and open-source. `r-lidar` has transitioned into a company to ensure sustainability and now offers independent services for training courses, consulting, and development.
 Please feel free to visit their [website](https://www.r-lidar.com/) for more information.

+## `LAStools`

+[`LAStools`](https://rapidlasso.de/product-overview/) is a collection of highly efficient, batch-scriptable, multicore command line tools for processing LiDAR data.
+It was originally developed by Martin Isenburg and is continually developed and improved by a team at rapidlasso.

+`LAStools` is not open-source software, but many of its powerful tools are freely avaliable to use, including those we will use in this workshop.

+Other tools require a license for commercial or educational use that can be purchased from rapidlasso.

+Please visit the [LAStools website](https://rapidlasso.de/downloads/) for more information on how to download and install the software.

+The inital processing steps we will use in this workshop can be completed with the free version of `LAStools`, or you can make use of the pre-processed data provided in the workshop materials package.